-During the Summer lectures I gave the example of a human simultaneously tasting and enjoying food.
+One of the best examples of understanding distinct modes of consciousness is the example of a human simultaneously tasting and enjoying food.
 The physical substance of the body provides the ground for the awareness of physical things, such as taste.
 As such, I can be aware or conscious that I am eating and I can physically taste it.
 Eating is a function of the body.
 Angels, as angels in their normative state, cannot be aware they are eating or aware they feel physical pain.
 They are spirits.
 Likewise, I can enjoy what I am eating.
 Enjoyment is not a function of the body, but of the soul-spirit.
 The non-physical, rational substance of soul-spirit provides for awareness that I am enjoying what I am eating.
 Since I have two substances, physical and non-physical, each with its own distinct properties, I can have two modes of awareness simultaneously.
 Likewise, I can eat and think simultaneously, with two modes of awareness, but I am only one person.

 Christ had two complete natures, divine and human.
 So three substances constitute the Person of Christ: Infinite Divine Spirit, limited human physical, and limited human non-physical soul-spirit.
-Since Christ had two rational natures, divine and human (three substances) in one Person, He could simultaneously have two rational modes of awareness or consciousness, one unlimited and one limited, and, in addition, the ability to have a physical mode of consciousness.
+Since Christ had two rational natures, divine and human (three substances) in one Person, He could simultaneously have two rational modes of awareness or consciousness, one